Listed in: English, as ENGL-326

 Thirii M. Myint (Section 01)

 Requisite: ENGL 226 Fiction Writing I. Admission with consent of the instructor.
 Limited to 15 students.
-Fall semester.
-Visiting Writer Myint.
+Spring semester.
+Professor Myint.

 How to handle overenrollment: The instructor will seek to achieve representative equity (majors, class years, gender, background, etc.).

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: emphasis on written work, readings, oral presentations, group work, artistic work, field trips